fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 1. [**Kubernetes**](kubernetes/kubernetes.md)

-   The Aperture Controller can be installed on Kubernetes using the Kubernetes Operator available for it or using namespace-scoped resources.
+   The Aperture Controller can be installed on Kubernetes using the Kubernetes Operator available for it, or using namespace-scoped resources.

 2. [**Docker**](docker.md)